wangz315/ClusterPredictTrafficFlow/README.md

 * Predict traffic flow by using affinity propagation clustering algorithm and LSTM.

 ## Citation
-If you use any codes from this repository, please cite the follow papers:
+If you use any codes from this repository, please cite the following papers:

 <pre>
 @inproceedings{wang2019dynamic,